IzzyD7/loaner_track/readme.md

 This project is licensed under the MIT License

 ## Thank You:
-[Shauvon](https://github.com/ShauvonM) and [Aaron](https://github.com/aarontropy) for being amazing mentors and helping me when I got stuck.
+* [Shauvon](https://github.com/ShauvonM) and [Aaron](https://github.com/aarontropy) for being amazing mentors and helping me when I got stuck.
+* [Micah](https://github.com/micahpotts) for working with me and being a good sounding board
+* [Code Louisville](https://www.codelouisville.org/) for providing a great program.